MonBoza/Factory.Solution/README.md

 ## Description

+Welcome to Dr.Sillystringz's Factory Management System - a cutting-edge MVC web application designed to elevate the management of engineers, machines, and licenses within your factory.
+This tool empowers users with the ability to effortlessly add, update, and delete engineers, while also providing the capability to specify the machines each engineer is licensed to repair.
+The same powerful functionality extends to machine management, creating a seamless and efficient process for overseeing factory operations.

 ## Setup/Installation Requirements

 This Project assumes you have MySql Server and Workbench  installed if you do not have them installed follow along with these lessons at